ManuelSifuentes/BigData/Unit_2/Practices/Practice04/README.md

 Load and parse the data file, converting it to a DataFrame.

+After importing the dataset, specifying the format to be used and the directory where the file is located.

 ```r
 val data = spark.read.format("libsvm").load("../sample_libsvm_data.txt")
 ```

 Index labels, adding metadata to the label column.
 Fit on whole dataset to include all labels in index.

+Once the data is in the data variable, the labelIndexer and VectorIndexer variables are declared, the first is for the data that is trying to get and the second for the characteristics that will be used to get said data, the columns are indexed so they are remap with a temporary name specified in the setOutputCol method

 ```r
 val labelIndexer = new StringIndexer().setInputCol("label").setOutputCol("indexedLabel").fit(data)